peregrineshahin/ChessProgrammingWiki/content/Fruit.md

 ## Innovations

 Fruit was and still is one of the most influential didactic open source programs.
-It uses a 16x12 [Vector attack](Vector_Attacks "Vector Attacks") [board representation](Board_Representation "Board Representation"), since Version 1.5 a 16x16 board to have a symmetric treatment of files and ranks [[10]](#cite_note-10) .
+It uses a 16x12 [Vector attack](Vector_Attacks "Vector Attacks") [board representation](Board_Representation "Board Representation"), since Version 1.5 a 16x16 board to have a symmetric treatment of files and ranks <a id="cite-note-10" href="#cite-ref-10">[10]</a> .
 Its structure and [C](C "C") source code was very clean and apparently bug-free due to runtime checking a lot of preconditions using [debug asserts](Debugging "Debugging").
 While [late move reductions](Late_Move_Reductions "Late Move Reductions") (LMR) might be used in other programs before, Fabien's [history](History_Heuristic "History Heuristic") based implementation in conjunction with [history leaf pruning](History_Leaf_Pruning "History Leaf Pruning") made LMR very popular.
-Another Fruit innovation, despite not absolutely new and already a known issue, and related to what is mentioned in [evaluation philosophy](Evaluation_Philosophy "Evaluation Philosophy"), was [tapered evaluation](Tapered_Eval "Tapered Eval") to avoid [discontinuity](Evaluation_Discontinuity "Evaluation Discontinuity") [[11]](#cite_note-11) .
+Another Fruit innovation, despite not absolutely new and already a known issue, and related to what is mentioned in [evaluation philosophy](Evaluation_Philosophy "Evaluation Philosophy"), was [tapered evaluation](Tapered_Eval "Tapered Eval") to avoid [discontinuity](Evaluation_Discontinuity "Evaluation Discontinuity") <a id="cite-note-11" href="#cite-ref-11">[11]</a> .

 - [Evaluation Philosophy](Evaluation_Philosophy "Evaluation Philosophy")
 - [History Heuristic](History_Heuristic "History Heuristic")